QubesOS/qubes-doc/user/advanced-topics/disposable-customization.md

 qubes-prefs clockvm sys-net2
 ~~~

-## Adding programs to disposable Application Menu
+## Adding programs to the app menu

-For added convenience, arbitrary programs can be added to the Application Menu of the disposable.
+For added convenience, arbitrary programs can be added to the app menu of the disposable.

 In order to do that, select "Qube settings" entry in selected base app qube, go to "Applications" tab and select desired applications as for any other qube.